Robert Hanson (USAAF officer): Memphis Belle

-The Memphis Belle made it back to base with 68 rips in the fabric of the fuselage.
+The Memphis Belle made it back to base with 68 rips in the skin of the fuselage.

 On another occasion Hanson sneezed while writing in his logbook.
 At that moment a bullet passed through the space previously occupied by his head, striking his logbook.
 He kept the book for the rest of his life.

 The first aircraft to complete at tour of 25 missions was the Hot Stuff, a B-24 Liberator bomber.
 However, it crashed into a mountain en route to the United States in bad weather.
 The Memphis Belle was selected to return to the United States in its place upon completing their 25-mission tour.

 After finishing their tour the crew were introduced to King George VI and Queen Elizabeth.
 They then returned to the United States to take part in a 32-city tour to raise morale and sell war bonds.
 They were accompanied on the tour by their Highland Terrier mascot called Stuka.

 Their arrival back in the United States took place at Long Beach on August 19, 1943, to the cheers of thousands Douglas Aircraft Company workers.
+He was discharged in the rank of Second Lieutenant.